Makes: 4 servings

 - In a bowl, add the pasta and leeks, the sauce, apples and parsley; toss well.
 Reserve 1/4 cup of the bacon.
 Add the remaining bacon to the pasta; toss.
 Season with salt and pepper.

-- Divide the pasta among four 16-oz. baking dishes, top with the remaining 1/2 cup cheese and bake for 30 minutes.
+- Divide the pasta among four 16-oz. baking dishes, top with the remaining 1/2 cup cheese, cover with foil and bake for 30 minutes.
 Sprinkle with the reserved bacon and serve hot.